 Brackets with Marriage Penalty: 3 of 4

 Minnesota is another state where the marriage penalty has crept into all but the lowest (5.35%) tax bracket.
 Unfortunately, the North Star State is not a place where you want to get bumped up into a higher tax bracket, since the rates are so high.
 Minnesota's highest income tax rate is a whopping 9.85%—the fifth-highest top rate in the country.
 Even the lowest rate is comparatively high.
 At 5.35%, only one other state (Maine) hits its lowest-income taxpayers with a higher rate than Minnesota.
-This helps explain why Minnesota is one of the least taxpayer-friendly states in the nation.

 On the other hand, Minnesota does allow a "marriage credit" of up to $1,462 that can help offset any tax-bracket marriage penalty.
 Married couples filing a joint return can qualify for the credit if both spouses have taxable earned income, taxable pensions or taxable Social Security income; their joint taxable income is at least $38,000; and the income of the lesser-earning spouse is at least $23,000.

 Highest Tax Rate: 10.75%

 Brackets with Marriage Penalty: 3 of 8

 New Jersey is pretty good about limiting its marriage penalty to just a few tax brackets.
 It only pops up in the 1.75%, 8.97% and 10.75% brackets.
 The state also has a tax rate for joint filers (2.45%) that it doesn't have for single filers—that's weird.
 We count that as a "no marriage penalty" bracket.